 Traceback investigations are important epidemiological tools that are used to determine the source of food implicated in foodborne outbreaks.
 Traceback investigations may prevent further sale and distribution of contaminated food.
 Commonly, states or local government agencies conduct the initial epidemiological investigation of foodborne outbreaks and identify suspect (interstate) product(s) requiring tracebacks.
 In some cases FDA may be asked to assist another agency with a traceback investigation.

-If a request for an inter-state traceback investigation is received by a District Office, it should be referred to the OCM/OEO 301-796-8240.
-OCM/OEO, CFSAN and ORA HQ staff will review the epidemiological data and hazard analysis or environmental assessment before initiating a traceback investigation.
-OCM/OEO will issue traceback assignments to the appropriate district(s).
-The task of developing and issuing assignments for traceback investigations related to outbreaks may be delegated from OCM/OEO to CFSAN/OC as necessary.
-OCM/OEO will coordinate inter-district assignments for traceback investigations.
-The field should use the FDA Guide to Tracebacks of Fresh Fruits and Vegetables Implicated in Epidemiological Investigations, dated April 2001, unless otherwise directed by DDFI or OCM/OEO.
+Any requests for traceback investigations received by a District Office related to a foodborne outbreak should be referred to the appropriate ERC in your District and/or Regional Office who will then contact the appropriate CORE team.
+CORE will issue traceback assignments to the appropriate district(s) and coordinate inter-district assignments for traceback investigations.
+The field should use the FDA Guide to Tracebacks of Fresh Fruits and Vegetables Implicated in Foodborne Outbreaks, dated April, 2001, unless otherwise directed by ORA HQ or CORE.

 Your district will follow Field Management Directive FMD-119 for proper reporting of epidemiological investigations.
 Promptly submit a complete narrative of the investigation in English (IOM 1.1), including references to exhibits, samples, medical records, and laboratory reports.
 There is no prescribed reporting format, but it should be in a logical order, see IOM Exhibit 5-17.
 With the inclusion of investigative memos in Turbo EIR, Turbo can be utilized to prepare these memos.
 See the Turbo EIR Quick Reference Guide for detailed information.
 See also IOM 8.10.